 User demands

-Low latency and knowledge about latency: source?
+Low latency and knowledge about latency: need source?
 Latency is the time lag between the navigation observations and the presented navigation solution.
 In applications with dynamic characteristics, both the service provider and the service user should be aware of the effects of latency.
 The service provider may need to consider changing some parameters of the service, such as the update rate, to minimize the impact of latency.

 Availability/Continuity – service level – for all high accuracy applications described here, availability of 99.8% and continuity over three hours of 99.97 is required.